Volcanic eruption in Bali / Denpasar Airport has been closed

 The airport on the neighboring island - Lombok - has also ceased operations.
 The wind pushing the cloud of ash in its direction.

-According to Indonesian authorities, Mount Agung volcano has begun to throw dense ash clouds, which are accompanied by "explosive eruptions and a squeaky sound."
+According to Indonesian authorities, Mount Agung volcano has begun to shed dense ash clouds, which are accompanied by "explosive eruptions and a squeaky sound."
 A similar eruption occurred in 1963, when about 1600 people died.
 The exclusion zone was extended to 10 km, which led to the evacuation of people from the perimeter.